canton-foundation/cips/CPRP-spec.md

 ##### 2.3.2 resolveMulti

-Resolves a name within a namespace and returns results from multiple matching entries, if any.
+Resolves a name within a registrar and returns results from multiple matching entries, if any.
 This is used when a resolver manages multiple credential-backed bindings for the same name (e.g., a name delegated to sub-parties).

 Request: